theninthsky/client-side-rendering/README.md

 ### Preloading Data

-One of the disadvantages of CSR over SSR is that data will be fetched only after JS has been downloaded, parsed and executed in the browser:
+One of the presumed disadvantages of CSR over SSR is that data will be fetched only after JS has been downloaded, parsed and executed in the browser:

 ![Without Data Preload](images/without-data-preload.png)